 As Sami Linnanvuo suggests, release notes can represent a chance to create engaging content for your community of users and deepen your relationships with customers.

-In their article on MindTheProduct, they link to some great release notes from companies like Slack and Trello who present product updates in engaging ways.
+Their article on MindTheProduct, they link to some great release notes from companies like Slack and Trello, who present product updates in engaging ways.

 Slack, for example, included this update in the release notes accompanying its version 1.99:

-“Fixed: A crash would occur on launch if a highlight word matched an emoji.
-This was emojiist, and has been remedied.”
+“Fixed: A crash would occur on launch if a highlighted word matched an emoji.
+This was emojiist and has been remedied.”

 4 Release Notes Examples